jerome-lux/RAMSES/readme.md

     ...
     }

-then create a dataloader <br>
+Then create a dataloader object using the annotations.csv opened in a pandas dataframe <br>

-    trainset = SOLOv2.DataLoader("DATASET_PATH",cls_ind=cls_ind)
+    dataloader = RAMSES.csvDataLoader(dataframe,
+                        input_shape=config.imshape[:2],
+                        cls_to_idx=cls_to_idx,
+                        mininst=1,
+                        maxinst=600,
+                        minres=0,
+                        mask_stride=config.mask_stride,
+                        exclude=exclude,
+                        augmentation_func=None,#partial(aug_func, transform=transform),
+                        num_parallel_calls=1,
+                        shuffle=True)

+Note that, as the dataloader will output the mask targets, you must provide the mask strides (it can be changed later, but you must re-build the tf.datasets)

+You can create train/valid tf datasets using create_sets() or create_set() methods.
+You can use a column values to filter the image used when generating the datasets.

+hese methods first create the list images in train/valid sets using the given constraints (reusing images, maximum number of instancess per class, etc.), then they create the tf.Dataset with the build() method.

+    dataloader.create_sets(ntrain=5000, nval=500, exclude=[], not_counting=[],
+                       max_reuse=2, append=False, seed=None, dataset_name=("id", "MYDATASET_1"), mass=False)

+The dataset attribute train_basenames and valid_basenames contains the image names (with possible duplicates if some image are used several times).
+You can save and load your dataset using save() method and load() class method.

-The dataset attribute is a tf.dataset and it will output:
+The dataloader.dataset attribute is a tf.Dataset and it will output:
 - image name,
-- image [H W, 3],
+- image [H, W, 3],
-- masks [H,W]: integer labeled instance image
+- masks [H, W]: integer labeled instance image
 - box [N]: box in xyxy formt for each instance
 - cls_ids [N]: class id of each instance
 - labels [N]: label (in the mask image) of each instance

-The dataset is batched using tf.data.experimental.dense_to_ragged_batch.
+- normalized mass (mass * mask_resolution**2), where mask_resoltuin is in pixels/mm

+Note that the outputs are always _ragged tensors_

 It should be easy to create a DataLoader for other formats like COCO.

 To train the model, use the "train" function, with the chosen optimizer, batch size and callbacks: <br>

-    SOLOv2.model.train(mySOLOv2model,
+    RAMSES.model.train(myRAMSESmodel,
                        trainset.dataset,
                        epochs=epochs,
                        val_dataset=None,